 The easiest way to make soap is to use melt and pour.
 You purchase a clear soap base, melt the blocks, add color (if desired) and essential oils, and place the melted mixture into molds to harden into solid soap.
 This approach is especially good if you want to get your children involved.

 Which essential oils can you use in making aromatherapy soap?
-You can choose any oil that's not irritating to the skin.
-It's also important to use only high-quality oils.
+You can choose any oil that's not irritating to your skin.
+It's important to use only high-quality oils.

 Floral scents are popular: jasmine, lavender, neroli, rose, ylang ylang.